 Singh P, Alley TL, Wright SM, Kamdar S, Schott W, Wilpan RY, Mills KD, Graber JH.
 2009.
 Global changes in processing of mRNA 3' untranslated regions characterize clinically distinct cancer subtypes.
 Cancer Res 69(24):9422-9430.
 PMCID: PMC2794997

 Wright SM, Woo YH, Alley TL, Shirley BJ, Akeson EC, Snow KJ, Maas SA, Elwell RL, Foreman O, Mills KD.
 2009.
 Complex oncogenic translocation with gene amplification are initiated by specific DNA breaks in lymphocytes.
 Cancer Res 69(10):4454-460.
 PMCID: PMC2724672

-Yuan R, Tsaih SW, Petkova SB, Evsikova CM, Xing S, Marion MA, Bogue MA, Mills KD, Peters LL, Bult CJ, Rosen CJ, Sundberg JP, Harrison DE, Churchill GA, Paigen B. 2009.
+Yuan R, Tsaih SW, Petkova SB, Marin de Evsikova C, Xing S, Marion MA, Bogue MA, Mills KD, Peters LL, Bult CJ, Rosen CJ, Sundberg JP, Harrison DE, Churchill GA, Paigen B. 2009.
 Aging in inbred strains of mice: study design and interim report on median lifespans and circulating IGF1 levels.
 Aging Cell 8:277-287.
 PMCID: PMC2768517

 Maas S, Caddle LB, Mills KD.
 2008.
 Mechanisms of DNA double strand break repair in hematopoietic homeostasis and oncogenesis.
 In Mouse Model of Human Blood Cancers.
 Li S, Editor.
 Springer Press.